sh3ee3sh/sync-to-odysee/README.md

 # Intro

-A guide on how to sync youtube channels and directories/batch upload of video to odysee using lbrynet.
+A guide on how to mass/batch upload video and manually archiving video without using Odysee's built in system.
 After searching for well-documented guides for beginners I gave up looking and went to go figure out myself, but now here's a guide I couldn't find before.

 ## Disclaimers